--1 G7 member takes action in ONE or fewer dimensions to reinforce democracy against illicit and malign behaviour, and foreign hostile interference by state and non-state actors.
-0 G7 member takes action in at least TWO dimensions to reinforce democracy against illicit and malign behaviour, and foreign hostile interference by state and non-state actors. +1 G7 member takes substantial action in THREE OR FOUR dimensions, including multiple action in at least two dimensions to reinforce democracy against illicit and malign behaviour, and foreign hostile interference by state and non-state actors.
+-1 Members take action in ONE or fewer dimensions to reinforce our democracies against illicit and malign behavior, and foreign hostile interference by state and non-state actors.
+0 Members take action in at least TWO dimensions to reinforce our democracies against illicit 0 and malign behavior, and foreign hostile interference by state and non-state actors.
+Members take substantial action in THREE OR FOUR dimensions, including multiple +1 action in at least two dimensions to reinforce our democracies against illicit and malign behavior, and foreign hostile interference by state and non-state actors.